 In the first twenty minutes, the model makes adjustments they can do nothing about.
 Students were told they could start sketching, but that things would change and they shouldn’t blame the model.

-That intrigued me.
 I’m very aware of my body and during those twenty minutes, I had no idea I was moving.
-Yet, at the end of the twenty minutes, I realized I was tilted.
+Yet, at the end of the twenty minutes, I realised I was tilted.
 It was a revelation.

 Riccardo Tarocco is a performance artist based in London.
 He works in a duo together with António Branco making art about the body – its physicality, aura, psyche.
 It is their first and ultimate instrument, raw material and site for performance.
 Their work is open.
 The work doesn’t have to be presented as a finished stagnant piece, but rather a work receptive to change throughout its longevity in the space while being responsive to its audience.
 With their work Riccardo T. and Antonio care about getting people to reconnect with the forgotten zones of their psyches and bodies, and understand the possibilities of their own freedoms.
 Find their work at .2Dot Performance.